U.S. flag

 • Submit medical records or other documents that show that you need help with basic activities of daily living, such as eating and bathing, and that your eligible condition(s) are the cause.

-• If you were a primary caregiver for any children who were under 18 when your eligible conditions began to interfere with your ability to perform basic activities of daily living: Submit a list of the birthdates of all the children who were under 18.
+• If you were a primary caregiver for any children who were under 18 when your eligible conditions began to interfere with your ability to perform basic activities of daily living, submit a list of the birthdates of all the children who were under 18.

 How we will calculate the replacement services award